Back to blog

 How to do price tracking?

 To be able to keep up with constant price changes, you’ll need an automated solution that gathers the data and sends you alerts to inform you about price drops or increases.
-With a web scraping tool like Oxylabs’ E-Commerce Scraper API and basic Python knowledge, you should be able to successfully set up a price tracking system.
+With a web scraping tool like Oxylabs’ E-Commerce Scraper API (now part of a Web Scraper API) and basic Python knowledge, you should be able to successfully set up a price tracking system.

 About the author